pwikapanel/illustrator-panel/README.md

 ### Tools Versions

-There is a second issue where there need to be two signed programs — beta and master.
-This is because it is not possible to run an unsigned panel in recent versions of Illustrator, making debugging complicated.
+Because it is not possible to run an unsigned panel in recent versions of Illustrator, two versions of Svija Tools are maintained: Beta & Master.

-**Svija Tools Beta**: contains the contents of **/Library/Application Support/Adobe/CEP/extensions/Svija Tools Beta**
+**Svija Tools**: (master) contains the signed contents of the final extension.

-It is updated manually as the aformentioned code is modified.
+It is updated when a new release is prepared.

-**Svija Tools**: contains the **unsigned** contents of the final extension.
+It is different from **Svija Tools Beta** only in that the bundle identifier does not contain beta.

-It is generally the same as **Svija Tools Beta** except that the bundle identifier does not contain dev.
+**Svija Tools Beta**: is updated and signed when a new release **presets-scripts** is prepared.

 **Distribution** contains:
 - the final, signed .zip extension